-The Vice President/CFO and the Authority's financial advisor will monitor refunding opportunities for all outstanding debt obligations on a periodic basis applying established criteria in determining when to issue refunding bonds for debt service savings.
+The Vice President/CFO and the Authority's Financial Advisor will monitor refunding opportunities for all outstanding debt obligations on a periodic basis applying established criteria in determining when to issue refunding bonds for debt service savings.

 The refunding criteria will include a comparison of expected present value savings with the option value of the existing callable bonds.
 Generally, the Authority will pursue refunding opportunities if the expected net present value savings provide sufficient compensation for the exercise of the optional redemption provision.
-Recommendations as to the sufficiency of the net present value savings will be provided by the Authority's financial advisor.
+Recommendations as to the sufficiency of the net present value savings will be provided by the Authority's Financial Advisor.

-Under current Internal Revenue Code provisions, only a current refunding of tax-exempt bonds is permitted on a tax-exempt basis.
+Under current Internal Revenue Code provisions, only a current refunding of tax-exempt bonds is permitted using the proceeds of tax-exempt bonds.
 A current refunding requires issuing refunding bonds no earlier than ninety (90) days prior to the bond's optional redemption date.
+An Advance Refunding of tax-exempt bonds is permitted using the proceeds of taxable bonds.